spandanx/RAGwithCache/README.md

 This is a web application which uses RAG to extract information from pre-ingested wikipedia documents.

 ## Features
- - Get answers from the already ingested wikipedia documents
+ - Get answers from the already ingested wikipedia documents in QDrant
- - Support of web search if documents are not available
+ - Support of web search using Tavily if related documents are not available
  - Reduced LLM calls with semantic cache using redis
- - Session management for different chat sessions
+ - Session management for different chat sessions using MySQL and MongoDB
  - Implemented Corrective-RAG by rating context relevance with LLM
- - Added support for the questions beyond exisiting documents
  - Implemented long term memory and personalization with LangGraph and Postgres

 ## Application Snap Shots